TingtingSsl2/scRNA-seq/03_Convert bcl to fastq.md

 command `--sample-sheet` (bcl2fastq2, use `--csv=` to specify if using cellranger mkfastq) to specify any CSV file in any location.
 When a sample sheet is not provided, the software assigns all reads to the default sample Undertermined_S0.

+**DemultiplexingScenarios**
+For each sample listed in a sample sheet, the software produces one FASTQ file for each sample for each read.
+- When a sample sheet contains multiplexed samples, the software:
+- **Places reads without a matching index adapter sequence in the Undetermined_S0 FASTQ file.**
+- Places reads with valid index adapter sequences in the sample FASTQ file.
+- When a sample sheet contains one unindexed sample, all reads are placed in the sample FASTQ files (one each for Read 1 and Read 2).
+- When a sample sheet does not exist, or exists but has no Data section, all reads are placed in one FASTQ file named Undetermined_S0.
+- When the Lane column in the Data section is not used, all lanes are converted.
+Otherwise, only populated lanes are converted.

 **Codes:**
 ```
 module load cellranger/3.0.2